oliversun9/road-to-glory-leetcode/README.md

 * P338.
 Counting Bits.
 I did it in O(n) time in one pass using k/2.
 I saw another solution that keeps track of the highest set big, which updates at 1, 2, 4, 8…, which is very cool.
 Aug 1, 21
 * P347.
 Top K Frequent Elements.
 I used heap, but bucket sort seems faster.
 Aug 2, 21
 * P371.
 Sum of Two Integers.
 I learned a lot from a discussion post that reviewed many different bit manipulation problems.
 I think it even covers more stuff than EPI’s chapter 2 does.
 Aug 5, 21
+* P377.
+Combination Sum IV.
+I made an array of int to store dp subproblem results, but int is not big enough sometimes.
+Unsigned int fixes it.
+Aug 7, 21
 * P404.
 Sum of Left Leaves - I used recursion, but could have used a stack for iteration.
 July 28, 2021
 * P448.
 Find All Numbers Disappeared in an Array - I did it in the most straightforward way, so O(n) time and O(n) space, but the good solutions negate values at indices that appear in the array, very smart.
 July 29, 21
 * P454.
 4Sum II.
 I ‘merged’ the first two and then iterate over the last two to find quadruples, and it’s a pretty common method.
 Aug 3, 21